macauyeah/ubuntuPackerImage/README.md

 The original goal of my study is to automatically deploy a docker cluster with multipass.
 But bad luck, many limitation if you don't run multipass in ubuntu server.

 ## Docker cluster
-If your multipass running in ubuntu server, you also could config static ip by [other guide](https://github.com/macauyeah/VMDockerNotes/blob/main/MultipassStaticIpEN.md).
-Then you could initialize docker cluster with [initDockerCluster.sh](initDockerCluster.sh).
+If your multipass running in ubuntu server, you also could config static ip.

+This is the script to install multipass and config static ip interface [setupMultipassWithFixIP.sh](setupMultipassWithFixIP.sh).
+The details will be explained in [other guide](https://github.com/macauyeah/VMDockerNotes/blob/main/MultipassStaticIpEN.md).

+If you successful build the image, config multipass with static ip, then you could initialize docker cluster with [initDockerCluster.sh](initDockerCluster.sh).

 If your multipass running in windows or mac, you need to install docker when launching a new instance.
 You may take a look of [initDockerClusterWithoutStaticIp.sh](initDockerClusterWithoutStaticIp.sh).
 I did not verify the script every update because of network bandwidth.